flintlib/flint/doc/source/gr.rst

 have generic fallbacks that may be overridden for performance.
 The ``fmpq`` versions may return ``GR_DOMAIN`` if the denominator is not invertible.
+The *other* versions accept operands belonging to a different domain, attempting to perform a coercion into the target domain.

 .. function:: int gr_neg(gr_ptr res, gr_srcptr x, gr_ctx_t ctx)